rubythedev/superstore-profitability-analysis/README.md

 This project aims to analyze the Superstore’s data to identify opportunities for increasing profitability and reducing operational losses.
 By examining profit centers, loss-makers, advertising potential, and return rates, this analysis provides data-driven insights to guide the store's strategic decisions.

 ## Dataset
 The analysis is based on the **Superstore.xls** dataset, containing detailed information on orders, returns, product categories, shipping modes, and regions.
 Calculated fields and joins were applied to generate comprehensive insights.
+The analysis is based on the Superstore.xls dataset, which contains detailed information on orders, returns, product categories, shipping modes, and regions.
+Note: The original Tableau workbook file used for visualizations became corrupted, and therefore, some visualizations may need to be reconstructed if required.

 ## Introduction
 The Superstore, facing potential bankruptcy, requires a thorough analysis to enhance profitability and reduce losses.
 This project focuses on evaluating high-profit products, identifying underperforming products, and optimizing advertising strategies to maximize return on ad spend (ROAS).